Ernesto de Lucas Hopkins: Political career

 In 2002, he was the personal secretary to the Senator of the Republic and candidate for Governor for the Institutional Revolutionary Party in Sonora, Eduardo Bours Castelo.
 During Governor Bours's administration (13 September 2003 – 12 September 2009), he was Director General of Government (2003).
 Subsequently, only 27 years old, he was State Coordinator and later Secretary of Public Safety in the state of Sonora, in 2006 and 2008, respectively.

 In 2008, when he has 29, he was unanimously elected President of the State Steering Committee of the Institutional Revolutionary Party in Sonora.

 At the same age, he was elected by the Secretaries of Public Safety of the states of California, Arizona, New Mexico, Texas, Baja California, Chihuahua, Coahuila, Tamaulipas and Nuevo León as Chairman of the US-Mexico Binational Council on Border Security of the Governors' Conference.

 He would later launch his campaign for the III Federal Electoral District of Sonora, to recover it for the PRI after 18 years of being represented by the National Action Party.

 On 11 February 2012, he was invited and presented by then presidential candidate for the Institutional Revolutionary Party and the Green Ecologist Party, Enrique Peña Nieto, and his General Campaign Coordinator, Luis Videgaray Caso, to coordinate the permanent nationwide campaign for the 2012 presidential elections in México.
 Similarly, on 4 September 2012 he was appointed Coordinator for Sports in the Transition process of President Elect of the United Mexican States, Enrique Peña Nieto.

 During the campaign for Federal Deputy for the III Federal Electoral District of Sonora, he became the first candidate to have his nickname, "El Pato", appear on electoral ballots during the 2009 Federal Elections in Mexico.

+In 2021, he was designated by the PRI as its candidate to serve in the LXIII Legislature of the Congress of Sonora via proportional representation.

+De Lucas Hopkins is seeking election as one of Sonora's senators in the 2024 Senate election, occupying the first place on the Citizens' Movement's two-name formula.